kmc-jp/n64-emu/README.md

 - a C++ compiler compatible with C++20
 - CMake

 We support MSVC++.
-Clang and GCC are not tested for now.
+Clang and GCC are not tested.

 ### Linux